zeptotech/zeptotech/README.md

 Bachelor of Science in Pharmacy

 **Thompson Rivers University** • 2023–Present
-Bachelor of Computing Science (In Progress)
+Computing Science Diploma (In Progress)